-The Lodis Forum is a peer group exclusively for women who are Board Chairs, Vice-Chairs, or Lead Directors.
+The Lodis Forum is a peer group exclusively for women who are Board Chairs, Vice-Chairs, Lead Directors, or Committee Chairs.
 We focus on governance excellence, peer exchange, research, and advocacy.

 - Governance Excellence: Provide resources and insight to support governance excellence and leadership in the Boardroom